baldwindavid/alter/README.md

   end
 end
 </code></pre>

 You will already have access to the `input` attribute.
 You are simply delivering the `output` based upon the `input`.
 To use the processor, you will first create a new Alter item which will setup that initial `input` value.

 <pre lang="ruby"><code>
 text = Alter::Item.new "Your language sucks"
 </code></pre>

 Now you can run that item through the processor by passing the `KumbayaProcessor` class to the process method.
 The process method also accepts an array of processors.

 <pre lang="ruby"><code>
 text.process KumbayaProcessor
-text.value
+text.output
 # result: "Your language is great"
 </code></pre>

 Calling process returns the altered item.
 Items have the following attributes:

-- `value` - the current value of the item
+- `output` - the current output of the item
 - `input` - the original input of the item
 - `options` - the original options passed to the item
 - `history` - a history of every item alteration

 You will also have access to any `options` passed to the processor.
 Here is a class making use of `options`.

 <pre lang="ruby"><code>